Congress Is Going to Be Able to Do Whatever Trump Wants

 It wasn’t all doom.
 There were positive signs for Arizona’s down-ballot Democrats.
 Senate candidate Ruben Gallego is poised to beat Republican Kari Lake.
 Multiple House races across the country are shaping up to become Democratic pickups, though likely not enough to flip the chamber.
 With races still yet to be called, it looks like an overall good night for the Arizona Democratic Party itself.
 In a solidly red state, it managed to make tangible inroads.

 Still, the one thing on everyone’s mind was the presidential election, which over the course of the night went from bad to calamitous.
 From the outset, Donald Trump victories in key states began eliminating Kamala Harris’s pathways to victory.
-Remaining attendees watched in anguish as it became clear that Donald Trump would be heading back to the White House.
+Remaining attendees watched in anguish as it became clear that Trump would be heading back to the White House.

 As I exited the venue at the end of the night, Phoenix Mayor Kate Gallego’s security team scanned the outer steps of the convention center in preparation for her departure.
 But all they saw was one couple sharing a single cigarette.